ChevanR/Project5-6/literature-research.md

 ### Findings
 #### Ultrasonic Haptic Feedback
-Research suggests that ultrasonic arrays, traditionally used in medical and industrial settings, hold promise for consumer VR applications due to their ability to generate precise haptic feedback (Smith et al., 2023).
+Research suggests that ultrasonic arrays, traditionally used in medical and industrial settings, hold promise for consumer VR applications due to their ability to generate precise haptic feedback.
 However, their application in VR for consumer markets remains underexplored, presenting a clear opportunity for innovative work.

 #### Cloud-based VR
-While theoretical models on cloud VR infrastructure are well-documented (Jones, 2024), practical implementations for real-time VR streaming—especially under varying network conditions—are scarce.
+While theoretical models on cloud VR infrastructure are well-documented, practical implementations for real-time VR streaming—especially under varying network conditions—are scarce.
 This gap is critical for future development, with network engineers and VR developers needing to collaborate closely to overcome these hurdles.

 ### Conclusion
 This review highlights the potential to contribute groundbreaking research in two key areas: ultrasonic haptic feedback and cloud-based VR.
 Addressing the gaps identified, particularly in practical implementations and technical optimizations, will significantly advance both technological understanding and practical applications.